University of the Third Age

-The University of the Third Age (U3A) is an international movement whose aims are the education and stimulation of mainly retired members of the community—those in their third 'age' of life.
+The University of the Third Age (U3A), is an international movement whose aims are the education and stimulation of mainly retired members of the community — those in their third 'age' of life.

 There is no universally accepted model for the U3A.
-Its original conception in France as an extramural university activity was significantly modified in the United Kingdom where it was recognized that most people of retirement age have something to contribute and the emphasis has been on sharing, without formal educational links.
+Its original conception in France as an extramural university activity was significantly modified in the United Kingdom where it was recognised that most people of retirement age have something to contribute and the emphasis has been on sharing, without formal educational links.

 Many English-speaking countries have followed this geragogic model, whereas continental European countries have mostly followed the French model.
-For historical reasons, lifelong learning institute is the term used in the United States for organizations that are similar to U3A groups.

-A British U3A website reports this about "The Third Age" membership eligibility: "The 'third age' is defined by a time in your life (not necessarily chronological) where you have the opportunity to undertake learning for its own sake.
-There is no minimum age, but a focus on people who are no longer in full-time employment or raising a family."
+A British u3a website reports this about membership eligibility: "There is no minimum age, but a focus on people who are no longer in full-time employment or raising a family."

 History

 France

-U3A started in France at the Faculty of Social Sciences in Toulouse in 1973.
+u3a started in France at the Faculty of Social Sciences in Toulouse in 1973.
 It was started by Prof. Pierre Vellas.
 In France, each University of the Third Age University group is mostly associated with a local university.
 This academic model is used in many other countries, in particular in continental Europe.
 The university affiliation generates various opportunities such as highly qualified teaching personnel, a variety of subject choices, opportunity for students and faculty to conduct research based on the professional, cultural or historical experiences of the elderly, etc. U3As do not issue diplomas but rather certificates and teach in many fields according to the interests of the groups of older students (usually 55+) such as computer skills, languages, entrepreneurship, hereditary law, religion, politics, etc. Sometimes U3As provide groups with vocational training and formal continuous education opportunities.

 In the 1990s the concept was broadened in France to the notion of the University of All Ages (UTA - université tous âges) or University of Free Time (UTL - université du temps libre).
 The UFUTA changed its name to Union Française des Universités de Tous Ages (retaining the acronym).
 Some French university departments have adopted the title of Université du Temps Libre.

 AIUTA (Association Internationale des Universités du Troisième Âge) is the global international organization and network of Universities of the Third Age, including such institutions from most continental European countries, Central and East Europe, China, Russia, Latin America, etc., including Mauritius and other destinations.
-The president of AIUTA is prof. François Vellas from the University of Toulouse, son of Pierre Vellas, the founder of the first U3A.

 United Kingdom

-By the early 1980s, the concept reached the United Kingdom, where its nature was radically changed to be more a self-help organization under the influence of its founders, Peter Laslett, Michael Young and Eric Midwinter.
+In 1981, the concept reached the United Kingdom, where its nature was radically changed to be more a self-help organisation under the influence of its founders, Peter Laslett, Michael Young and Eric Midwinter.